Olympus E-M10 II vs Sony A7

 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M10 II lacks such a headphone port.

-Both the E-M10 II and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M10 II and A7 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M10 II and the Sony A7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.